JanMarvin/drat/index.md

 # Drat Repo for JanMarvin

-Since I neither have enough time nor am I willing enough to bother with CRAN for my builds, I am providing ziped sources and binaries for Windows of my R-packages in this drat repo.
+Since I neither have enough time nor am I willing enough to bother with CRAN for my builds, I am providing ziped sources and binaries for Windows and Mac for my R-packages in this drat repo.

 You can include it using